Get

 Summary

-Pitbulls have excellent jumping abilities, which makes having the correct type of fence crucial, as well as behavioral training you can do at home.
-Remember to distract your Pittie if he charges the fence, and ensure your fence is at least 6 feet high.
+Pitbulls have excellent jumping abilities, which makes having the correct type of fence crucial, along with behavioral training you can do at home.
+Remember to distract your Pittie if they charge the fence, and ensure that it’s at least 6 feet high.

-If you have a chain link or some other type of fence shorter than 6 feet, consider using an electric fence as an extra safety measure.
+If you have a chain-link or another type of fence shorter than 6 feet, consider using an electric fence as an extra safety measure.

 Featured Image Credit: Magnus Ronding, Shutterstock